joethyr/sign-up-form/README.md

 ## Description

-This project is designed to let me implement the knowledge that I have learned over the past lesson in the _Intermediate HTML Concepts_ section.
+This project is designed to let me implement the knowledge that I have learned from  _Intermediate HTML Concept's_ Grid section.

 ## Getting Started